-- 6.10 The plot layout, indicated at appendix 1 of this document, has been informed by the key principles of the HS2 masterplan, whilst also identifying plot size ratios that ensure they are more deliverable and have the flexibility to achieve the quality of residential led mixed use development that is required. - 6.11 Residential development could come forward across a range of tenures and unit sizes including build to rent, private for sale, and family sized units.
-However, the range of tenures cannot be fixed at this stage and the principle of paramount importance is to ensure the design of all phases provides and maintains high quality safe and dynamic
+- 6.10 The plot plan, indicated at Appendix 1 of this document, has been informed by the key principles of the HS2 masterplan, whilst also identifying plot size ratios that ensure they are more deliverable and have the flexibility to achieve the quality of residential led mixed use development that is required. - 6.11 Residential development could come forward across a range of tenures and unit sizes including build to rent, private for sale, and family sized units.
+However, the range of tenures cannot be fixed at this stage and the principle of paramount importance is to ensure the design of all phases provides and maintains high quality safe and

-- neighbourhood on the basis set out within Manchester City Council's Residential Quality Guidance. - 6.12 As the Masterplan will predominantly comprise residential-led mixed use development, it will be necessary for smaller complementary uses to be provided at ground floor that contribute towards the vitality of the neighbourhood, providing active frontages and activity at different times of the day.
+- dynamic neighbourhood on the basis set out within Manchester City Council's Residential Quality Guidance. - As the SRF will predominantly comprise residential-led mixed use development, it will be necessary for smaller complementary uses to be provided at ground floor that contribute towards the vitality of the neighbourhood, providing active frontages and activity at different times of the day.
 Such complementary uses are expected to be focused on leisure and neighbourhood retail.